-New York State Nurse Aide Testing and Scheduling Changes Effective November 1, 2008
+New York State Nurse Aide Testing and Scheduling Overview

-In an effort to improve the New York State Nurse Aide testing process and comply with new regulations, several program changes took affect on November 1, 2008.
-Along with this notification, we are sending an FAQ sheet.
-If you have any questions that are not answered after reading this material, please contact customer service by calling 1-800-805-9128 or emailing NYCNA@prometric.com.
+In an effort to improve the New York State Nurse Aide testing process and comply with new regulations, several program changes took effect on November 1, 2008.

 Pre-registration changes were made in response to new requirements by the Department of Health (DOH) and the Office of the State Comptroller (OSC), as well as federal regulations, requiring the removal of Social Security numbers as unique identifiers in order to protect confidential candidate information.

 As an alternative to using Social Security numbers to identify candidates who register to take an exam, Prometric is now assigning a unique identifier to each candidate.
 To do this, Prometric initiated a new pre-registration process.
 Through pre-registration, Prometric’s data management system assigns a unique identifier, often called a Prometric ID, to each first-time tester.
 This number, which follows the candidate throughout the entire testing process, protects a candidate’s sensitive information while still allowing the candidate to be tracked on attendance rosters, admission tickets and score reports.
 The candidate uses the identifier when completing the exam answer sheet and, if needed, when submitting a retest application.

 The Request for In-Facility Testing form is located on Prometric’s Web site.
 The form should be faxed to Prometric at 1-800-813-6670.
 Once an NAE has been secured for the test date, an electronic fax confirmation or email will be sent confirming the test date to the contact person listed in our database.